 - Skills for Carers Workshops – These sessions run periodically throughout the year, in eight week blocks.
 They focus on developing a skill set to be able to support someone with an eating disorder.
 In order to participate in the sessions, pre booking is required and carers must commit to attending all sessions.
 More information can be found on the First Steps website.

 - Support Groups – Support groups run on a fortnightly basis.
 The groups last for 2 hours, with the first hour being topic led and the second hour providing an opportunity to socialise.
 The groups are a safe space to talk and share experiences.
 The groups are open to carers, family members, friends and sufferers who are above the age of 19.
 Booking is not usually required to attend groups, unless a guest facilitator is running the session.
-The schedule and topic for each group can be found on the First Steps calendar.

 - Online befriending – First Steps offers the opportunity for carers to engage in online befriending.
 This support is email based and involves being matched with a fully trained volunteer, many who have experienced eating disorders or supported a loved one themselves.